diegomezg/devops-trainee-program-azure/16 - Consul/README.md

 # Consul
 ## Goals
-In this course, you'll learn how to use Consul to build scalable and reliable infrastructure.
+In this course, you'll learn how to use Consul as a Service Registry tool.

 ## Objectives
 - Explain the basic concepts of Consul
 - Implement Consul with Kubernetes
 - Register a Service and Health Check
-- Managing KV, policies and roles
+- Managing KV, policies

 ## Contents